pytest-dev/pytest-splinter/README.rst

     Splinter's webdriver name to use.
 Fixture gets the value from the command-line option splinter-webdriver (see below)

+* splinter_remote_url
+    Splinter's webdriver remote url to use (optional).
+Fixture gets the value from the command-line option splinter-remote-url (see below).
+Will be used only if selected webdriver name is 'remote'.

 * splinter_session_scoped_browser
     pytest-splinter should use single browser instance per test session.
     Fixture gets the value from the command-line option splinter-session-scoped-browser (see below)